Loan with a long term for low monthly instalments

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-A good credit rating is the most important lever for favourable interest rates; actively check and optimise your SCHUFA score.
+A good credit rating is the most important lever for securing favourable interest rates; actively check and optimise your SCHUFA score.

-• Shorter term: Leads to higher instalments but lower total costs.
+• Shorter term: Leads to higher instalments, but lower total costs.

-• Longer term: Leads to lower instalments but higher total costs.
+• Longer term: Leads to lower instalments, but higher total costs.

 • Interest rate: Is often higher for longer terms, as the risk for the bank increases.

-Legal Framework: Know Your Rights as a Borrower
+Legal framework: Know your rights as a borrower

-Good creditworthiness is the best basis for negotiating a favourable long-term loan.
+Good creditworthiness is the best basis for negotiating a favourable loan with a long term.

-A long-term loan is not always the best solution.
+A loan with a long term is not always the best solution.
 Depending on the situation, other forms of financing may be more advantageous.
-A balloon loan, for example, offers very low installments and a high final payment.
-This option is suitable if you expect to receive a larger sum of money at the end of the term.
-For settling an expensive overdraft, a classic installment loan is often the cheaper choice.
-Debt restructuring of existing liabilities can not only lower the installment but also reduce the overall costs.
-Our expert tip: Create a detailed household budget to determine your actual financial needs.
-With a clear household budget, you can better assess which form of credit suits your budget.
-Sometimes the best solution isn't the most obvious, but rather a well-considered alternative.
+A balloon loan, for example, offers very low instalments and a high final payment.
+This option is suitable if you expect to receive a larger sum of money by the end of the term.
+To replace an expensive overdraft facility, a classic instalment loan is often the more economical choice.
+Debt consolidation of existing liabilities can not only reduce the instalment, but also lower the total costs.
+Our expert tip: Create a detailed household budget to determine your actual financing needs.
+With a clear household budget, you can better assess which type of loan suits your budget.
+Sometimes the best solution is not the most obvious one, but a well-considered alternative.

 FAQ

-What are the typical terms for installment loans?
+What terms are typical for instalment loans?

-What is an early repayment penalty?
+What is an early repayment charge?

 Is it worth refinancing to extend the term?